A worker who lodged a bullying claim more than 3 years after the limitation period has been granted an extension of time to have her case heard.

 In the hearing, Judge Andrea Tsalamandris said she was “satisfied that [the worker] did not understand the common law process and did not appreciate the limitations advice given to her by reason of her impairment”.

-However, the employer submitted that the nine-year delay from the claimed injury date could prejudice its ability to defend the claim, as some witnesses could not be located and others might not be able to recall what happened.
+However, the employer submitted that the 9-year delay from the claimed injury date could prejudice its ability to defend the claim, as some witnesses could not be located and others might not be able to recall what happened.

 Judge Tsalamandris accepted this argument, but felt that there was sufficient evidence for a fair trial.